Knanaya: Thomas of Cana's arrival

 Elements of Thomas of Cana's arrival feature in ancient songs as well as the Thomas of Cana copper plates awarded to his followers by a local Hindu ruler.
 These plates granted Thomas' followers 72 social, economic, and religious rights from Cheraman Perumal, the Chera king.
 The plates were present in Kerala during the time of the Portuguese colonization in the early 17th century, but were lost during Portuguese rule.
 Archbishop Francis Ros notes in his 1604 account M.S.
 ADD 9853 that the plates were taken to Portugal by the Franciscan Order.
 The Knanaya invoke the plates as evidence of their descent from Thomas of Cana's mission.

 Translations of the existing Kollam Syrian Plates of the ninth century made by the Syrian Christian priest Ittimani in 1601 as well as the French Indologist Abraham Anquetil Duperron in 1758 both note that the forth plate mentioned a brief of the arrival of Knai Thoma.It is believed that this was a notation of the previous rights bestowed upon the Christians by Cheraman Perumal.
 The contemporary fourth plate, however, does not mention this paragraph and is believed to be a later copy.
-Scholar of Early Christian history Istavan Percvel theorizes that at one time the Kollam Syrian plates and the Thomas of Cana plates were kept together.
+Scholar of Early Christian history Istvan Perczel theorizes that at one time the Kollam Syrian plates and the Thomas of Cana plates were re-engraved together as a unified grant.